 The U.S. Bureau of Labor Statistics (BLS) doesn't specifically track employment or salary data for mechatronics engineering professionals; however, it does have data for two related fields of electronics engineering and mechanical engineering professionals.

-Between 2014 and 2024, mechanical engineers could see employment increase by five percent, while mechanical engineering technicians could see a 2% employment growth, the BLS reported.
-In comparison, electronics engineers were predicted to see a 1% decline in job opportunities, and electrical and electronic engineering technicians could see a 2% decline that decade.
+Between 2018 and 2028, mechanical engineers could see employment increase by 4%, while mechanical engineering technicians could see a 3% employment growth, the BLS reported.
+In comparison, electronics engineers were predicted to see a 1% decline in job opportunities, and electrical and electronic engineering technicians could see a 0% change that decade.

 Mechatronics Education Information